Martuka/CC_Trolling_Trump_speech/README.md

 Interested by forms of political communication and the relationship between information and technology I’m watching the campaign of Donald J. Trump with a mix of fascination, sarcasm and hopelessness.
 Furthermore, I am a supporter of creative commons art, vandalism forms and use of offbeat humour on the web.
 I find it just fun to openly laugh at Trump on Youtube.

 This project is aimed at those who have a bit of troll in them.
+Visit http://trollingtrump.revuelta.ch/

 ![screen shot 2017-01-31 at 00 44 23](https://cloud.githubusercontent.com/assets/22668207/22460548/a0f007ec-e7a5-11e6-92a4-d4e097a1ffd4.png)